pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 and its owner base
 are explicitly specified.

-Currently, the DOM node corresponding to a base outline can only be an SVG circle element, but this type definition might be expanded in the future (e.g., to include SVG rect and polygon elements as well).
+Currently, DOM nodes corresponding to base outlines can only be SVG circle elements, but this type definition might get expanded in the future (e.g., to include SVG rect and polygon elements as well).

-The `BaseOutline` class constructor does not modify the input DOM node corresponding to the base outline in any way.
+The `BaseOutline` class constructor does not modify the input DOM node corresponding to a base outline in any way.

 ```javascript
 // the base to outline